mycloudnexus/cc-api-sandbox/CONTRIBUTING.md

 There are a few types of issues you can file here:

 - bug: Something doesn't work the way it should?
 That's probably a bug.
 Please include a careful, step-by-step guide to reproducing the bug, if possible.
 If reproducing the bug is hard to do without access to your environment, leave a note to that effect and we'll try to reach out for a private and secure conversation.
-If you have a security-sensitive ticket that you don't want to file publicly, please email **_insert security email address here_** instead of opening a ticket.
+If you have a security-sensitive ticket that you don't want to file publicly, please email [support@consoleconnect.com](mailto:support@consoleconnect.com) instead of opening a ticket.

 - enhancement: Also known as Feature Requests, Enhancement tickets are for when you have something in mind that the Console Connect API Sandbox does not do but that you would like it to.
 Before filling out a feature request, we recommend you check our roadmap for features already planned.
 If you don’t see it on there, go ahead and fill in a request.
 Depending on your project and timelines, this may also be a great opportunity to try your hand at contributing to this project.